eli8527/portfolio-hugo/content/about/index.md

 - [Multi not Multi](https://www.instagram.com/multi.not.multi/)

 ### Writing, Interviews, Talks, Panels
+- [Why I Do What I Do](https://www.youtube.com/watch?v=1Fxsb2_VdBw), a talk given as part of the Parsons yearly Communication Design speaker series.
 - [CSS Inline Layout Design Review Workshop](https://fantasai.inkedblade.net/style/events/inline-workshop), invited guest to a workshop about upcoming typographic CSS properties on the web.
 - [*Tools not Rules*](https://uxdesign.cc/tools-not-rules-9daef895aab7), article by Matt Owens, contribution on MoMA design tooling and infrastructure.
 - [*Product Design at MoMA*](https://mo.ma/figma), Figma Config 2022 talk on product design and processes at MoMA with Stephanie&nbsp;Schapowal.